 Change the fourth paragraph of 11.2.1.4 as follows:

-If there is no unscheduled SP in progress, the unscheduled SP begins when the AP receives a trigger frame from a non-AP STA, which is a QoS data or QoS Null frame associated with an AC the STA has configured to be trigger-enabled.
+If there is no unscheduled SP in progress, the unscheduled SP begins when the AP receives a trigger frame from a (REVmb)STA, which is a QoS data or QoS Null frame using(REVmb) an AC the STA has configured to be trigger-enabled.
 An A-MPDU that contains one or more trigger frames acts as a trigger frame.
-An unscheduled SP ends after the AP has attempted to transmit at least one MSDU, A-MSDU or MMPDU associated with a delivery-enabled AC and destined for the non-AP STA, and either the frame includes the EOSP field set to 1, or the frame equals but no more than the number indicated byin the Max SP Length field if the field has a nonzero value.
+An unscheduled SP ends after the AP has attempted to transmit at least one BU using(REVmb) a delivery-enabled AC and destined for the non-AP STA(#190) but no more than the number indicated in the Max SP Length field of the QoS Capability element of the STA’s (Re)Association Request frame(REVmb), if the field has a nonzero value.
+An unscheduled SP may end before the maximum number of BUs in this SP has been reached by setting the EOSP field set to 1 in the last frame sent during the SP.(#240)

 Change paragraphs 8 to 11 of 11.2.1.4 as follows:

 A scheduled SP starts at fixed intervals of time specified in the Service Interval field.
-If the scheduled Service Interval field equals 0 (#700), for example with the Active MRG-SP power management mode, the scheduled SP is continuous beginning from the Service Start Time.
+If the scheduled Service Interval field equals 0 (#700), for example with the Active GCR-SP (#686) delivery method(#2), the scheduled SP starts(#191) from the Service Start Time without a fixed delivery interval(#191).
 In order to use a scheduled SP for a TS when the access policy is controlled channel access, a non-AP STA shall send an ADDTS Request frame to the AP with the APSD subfield of the TS Info field in the TSPEC element set to 1.
 To use a scheduled SP for a TS for a AC when the access policy is contention-based channel access, a non-AP STA shall send an ADDTS Request frame to the AP with the APSD and Schedule subfields of the TS Info field in the TSPEC element both set to 1.
-If the APSD mechanism is supported by the AP and the AP accepts the corresponding ADDTS Request frame from the non-AP STA, the AP shall respond to the ADDTS Request frame with a response containing the Schedule element indicating that the requested service can be accommodated by the AP.
-A scheduled SP when the access policy is contention-based channel access for an MRG group addressed stream is also set-up according to 9.2.7.3.7.
+If the APSD mechanism is supported by the AP and the AP accepts the corresponding ADDTS Request frame from the non-AP STA, the AP shall respond to the ADDTS Request frame with a response containing the Schedule element indicating that the requested service can be accommodated by the AP. (#193)When the access policy is contention-based channel access for an GCR (#686) group addressed stream, a scheduled SP(#193) is set-up according to 11.22.15.2.2(#864).
 The first scheduled SP starts when the lower order 4 octets of the TSF timer equals the value specified in the Service Start Time field.
-If the SI is non-zero, theA non-AP STA using scheduled SP shall first wake up at the service start time to receive a) downlink unicast individually addressed and/or MRG-SP group addressed frames buffered and/or b) polls from the AP/HC.
+If the SI is non-zero, theA non-AP STA using scheduled SP shall first wake up at the service start time to receive a) downlink unicast individually addressed and/or GCR-SP (#686) group addressed frames buffered and/or b) polls from the AP/HC.

 If the SI is non-zero, tThe STA shall wake up subsequently at a fixed time interval equal to the SI.
-The AP may modify the non-MRG service start time by indicating so in the Schedule element in ADDTS Response frame and in Schedule frames.
-The AP may modify the MRG service start time by indicating so in the Schedule element in the MRG Response elements (see 9.2.7.3.2).
-In both non-MRG and MRG cases, the service start time shall be updated whenever the upper order 4 octets of the TSF timer change.
+The AP may modify the non-GCR (#686) service start time by indicating so in the Schedule element in ADDTS Response frame and in Schedule frames.
+The AP may modify the GCR (#686) service start time by indicating so in the Schedule element in the GCR (#686) Response elements (see 9.2.7.3.2).
+In both non-GCR (#686) and GCR (#686) cases, the service start time shall be updated (using the previously described service start time modification procedures)(#194) whenever the upper(#329) 4 octets of the TSF timer change.